Tom Keating: Revealing the forger

 The ensuing investigation and build up to trial received expansive coverage in the London press and around the world.
 In the 12 months from Norman’s first exposé in July 1976, to Keating’s arrest in July 1977, The Times ran 54 stories, many on page one: "Art world seeks fakes inquiry".
 "Museum confirms tests show 'Palmer' is fake".
 "Mr. Keating identifies 28 paintings as his own work".

 In the US, TIME magazine ran “Art: Palming off the Palmers.”
 The New York Times published "London painter and restorer admits flooding art market with forgeries", and, “Watercolorgate – Whimsey, Fakery, and Esthetic Truth”.

-In January 1977, Keating visited top galleries in Canada, and the vast private collections of billionaire newspaper and television magnate, Ken Thompson, to see if they had any of his fake Cornelius Krieghoffs.
+In January 1977, Keating visited top galleries in Canada, and the vast private collections of billionaire newspaper and television magnate, Ken Thomson, to see if they had any of his fake Cornelius Krieghoffs.
 The artist being something of a national favourite, the Canadian press trailed him throughout his stay.
 The Globe and Mail announced: "Krieghoff Imitator spots none of his fakes at art gallery", and directed readers to a CTV interview with “Tom Keating, world's greatest art forger”.
 Maclean's did a six-page colour spread: "Tom Keating's life is imitating art".

 The Sydney Morning Herald published a detailed interview with "The Master Art Forger".

 After Keating sent his mea culpa letter to The Times, in one of 17 articles on the Keating affaire, the Daily Express blazoned the top of page 1 with, "I FAKED THE LOT!".
 The Daily Mirror declared, "Fake artist draws in the crowds", when due to public demand, The Cecil Higgins museum in Bedford pressed Scotland Yard for the early return of a Palmer fake they had had on display for the past ten years, so they could re-hang it next to their three authentic ones.
 Dozens of letters to the editor appeared in the London press – a few from art dealers venting outrage; most from readers expressing amusement and delight with Keating's exploits and roguish charm.